rust-lang/reference/src/expressions/match-expr.md

 > _MatchArmGuard_ :\
 > &nbsp;&nbsp; `if` [_Expression_]

-A `match` expression branches on a *pattern*.
-The exact form of matching that occurs depends on the pattern.
-Patterns consist of some combination of literals, destructured arrays or enum constructors, structs and tuples, variable binding specifications, wildcards (`..`), and placeholders (`_`).
+A *`match` expression* branches on a pattern.
+The exact form of matching that occurs depends on the pattern. *Patterns* consist of some combination of literals, destructured arrays or enum constructors, structs and tuples, variable binding specifications, wildcards (`..`), and placeholders (`_`).
 A `match` expression has a *head expression*, which is the value to compare to